 The Gold Award Rubric will help with writing a quality proposal.
 The Gold Award committee members are also here to help.
 They have seen many project proposals and are specially trained to help you think through your plan.
 Reach out for help!

 Schedule your Gold Award Proposal interview.
-Follow the GSCP2P Gold Award Committee Paperwork Deadlines & Interview dates.
+Follow the GSCP2P Gold Award Committee Paperwork Deadlines & Interview Dates 2015-16.
+Learn more about 2016-17 Interview Dates.

 You may not begin working on your project until after the committee gives you your official project approval letter.
 Typically it is awarded at the end of the interview unless you are asked to modify your original project proposal and resubmit.
 If you are asked to resubmit, a second interview is often not necessary.